 Diminished Value Laws

 J. D. Howard

-ALABAMA IS A DIMINISHED VALUE RECOVERY STATE …
+ALABAMA IS A PENDING DIMINISHED VALUE RECOVERY STATE …

-There is an over-abundance of Diminished Value appraisal services being promoted on internet search engines.
+After an Accident, your car suffers a reduction in value.
+That reduction is typically referred to as Diminished Value.
+Over the past Ten Years, there has been an Explosion of Diminished Value appraisal services being promoted on internet search engines.
 Sadly, too many of those sites are run by unqualified hustlers out for a quick buck.
 There are only a hand-full of qualified service providers that know what they’re doing and can be relied upon to tell the truth.
 This web site is among that hand full.

 Notwithstanding what other web sites may have you believe, there are only 3 (yes, only 3) general categories of Diminished Value that impact consumers …

 - Immediate / Inherent Diminished Value is the Loss of Value of a damaged vehicle immediately upon infliction of the damage.